-Similar in content to Laboratory Chemistry Accelerated, this course is designed for those students enrolled in Geometry.
+The focus of this course is qualitative, conceptual chemistry with an introduction to quantitative concepts.
 Although quantitative concepts will be introduced, the focus will be on qualitative, conceptual chemistry.
 Topics to be emphasized include measurement, scientific notation, percentages, elements, compounds, solutions, atomic structure, bonding and chemical quantities.
 Students will also be given the opportunity to develop hypotheses, analyze and solve problems and draw conclusions.